crawford/BalancingRobot/doc/ProjectDescription.md

 The form of the robot will be a small table-top platform with two wheels mounted underneath a short body.
 The body will house the accelerometer, motor controllers, power link, and communication link to the purple box.

 Time permitting; the target reference point will be dynamically changed.
-This could be done through a simple keyboard controller which allows the user to “drive” the robot back and forth.
+This could be done through a simple keyboard controller which allows the user to "drive" the robot back and forth.

 ### Resources needed:
 * Power supply